Jake Elmore

 Jacob David Elmore (born June 15, 1987) is an American former professional baseball infielder.
-He has played in Major League Baseball (MLB) for the Arizona Diamondbacks, Houston Astros, Cincinnati Reds, Tampa Bay Rays, Milwaukee Brewers, and Pittsburgh Pirates.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, Houston Astros, Cincinnati Reds, Tampa Bay Rays, Milwaukee Brewers, and Pittsburgh Pirates.
 While most often a shortstop, Elmore is one of a handful of MLB players who have played pitcher and catcher in the same game.
 Elmore was also the 14th player in MLB history to play all nine positions throughout a season with the Houston Astros (2013).

 Early life

 Elmore grew up in Pleasant Grove, Alabama, a suburb of Birmingham, and played baseball at Pleasant Grove High School.
 He attended Wallace State Community College in 2006 and 2007, where he played as a second baseman.
 Elmore transferred to Arizona State University, where he continued his college baseball career with the Arizona State Sun Devils.

 Professional career

 Arizona Diamondbacks

 Elmore was drafted by the Arizona Diamondbacks in the 34th round, 1038th overall, of the 2008 Major League Baseball draft.
 After signing, Elmore made his professional debut with the rookie-level Missoula Osprey, slashing .296/.390/.464.
 In 2009, Elmore played for the Single-A South Bend Silver Hawks, posting a .258/.365/.351 slash line with 3 home runs and 38 RBI.
 The next year, he played for the Double-A Mobile BayBears, logging a .278/.374/.345 slash line with 2 home runs and 31 RBI.
 Elmore returned to Mobile for the 2011 season, playing in 121 games and batting .270/.362/.349 with 3 home runs and 41 RBI.
 In 2012, Elmore began the year with the Triple-A Reno Aces, hitting .344/.442/.465 with 1 home run and a career-high 73 RBI.

 Elmore was selected to the 40-man roster and promoted to the majors for the first time on August 11, 2012.
 On August 16, 2012, he recorded his first career hit, and finished the game 2-for-4 with a double.
 Elmore finished his rookie season with a .191 batting average with 0 home runs, 7 runs batted in 30 games.